Killikil/DS/README.md

 - **Error Handling**:

-  - Graceful error handling with placeholder messages for loading and API issues.
+  - Error handling with placeholder messages for loading and API issues.

 - **Responsive Design**:
   - Fully mobile-friendly using TailwindCSS.